Aman0Shah/ALonelyPlace/README.md

 No trust, just the flame of his’s fury
 Green vines all around, the jaguar crys
 He roars, eyes blazing, power unspoken

+## science
+Life as we know it
+So young, so beautiful
+It shall grow forever

 ## Urban, Dust & Debris
 Cars, Buses, Trains, Planes zipping around